-One bodily system enables the human body to repair, regenerate and grow.
+One bodily system enables the human body to repair, regenerate, and grow.
 Our immune system.
 Just one thing deactivates it…

 Up to 95 percent of all diseases may be related to stress.

-But it’s not just disease.
+But it’s not just a disease.

 Among the healthy, chronic stress can hamper the body’s ability to repair, recover, and thrive.
 I consider myself healthy and frequent blood work confirms it.
 So I wore a biometric-tracking device called the Nutrisense not expecting much.
 Yet Nutrisense highlighted stress management as a major area I need to improve.

 Stress isn’t just from some big work deadline, or the loss of a loved one.
 It presents itself daily, often in invisible, silent, and unperceived ways.

 Today’s post on biohacking stress will cover the following:

 - What stress is and why it matters